 If these two find themselves under stress, it probably won’t be long until conflict rears its ugly head.
 This can especially happen when ENTP decides to let spontaneity rule the day.
 If sudden plans from ENTP completely shoot down the carefully-planned day INFP had in mind, things can get tense in a hurry.

-Tension can also increase when ENTP wants to get the two of them out and about to various social events.
-When INFP decides they don’t want to go, ENTP will begin to feel too limited, and thus begin to criticize INFP’s feelings for being too selfish or irrational.
+Tension can also increase when ENTP wants to get the two of them out and about for various social events.
+When INFP decides they don’t want to go, ENTP will begin to feel too limited and thus begin to criticize INFP’s feelings for being too selfish or irrational.